piotrekkr/blog-make-docker-compose/README.md

 This stage is built upon `dev` stage and actually copy project files and install packages.
 The built image will include a fully functional application with all packages (including development ones) installed and ready to use.
-I will use this image in CI to run some quality checks like tests, code smells, code formatting, etc. It will also help me check if the build process works correctly.
+I will use this image in CI to run some quality checks like code formatting, etc.
+It will also help me check if the build process works correctly.
 After all, someone could change a line in `Dockerfile` that breaks the build and I should catch it early.
+Since I actually copied files inside image, I'm also fixing permissions to `var/*` so `app` user can write to them.

 ### The `production` stage

 This stage looks similar to CI stage but:

-* There shouldn't be dev stuff in the production image so I use `base` stage as a base
+* There shouldn't be dev stuff in the production image, so I use `base` stage as a base
-* I'm setting `APP_ENV=prod` so the application knows that it is a production env
+* `APP_ENV` is set to `prod` so the application knows that it is a production env
 * I'm installing only production packages (`--no-dev` option for `composer`)
-* The default command is set to execute the application straight away

 ## For easy project setup use Docker Compose